thanhlamauto/CRDI_og/USAGE_KAGGLE.md

 ## Troubleshooting

-### Issue: Metadata file not found
+### Issue: CSV file not found
-**Solution**: Make sure you've added the "metadata" dataset to your Kaggle notebook inputs.
-The file should be at `/kaggle/input/metadata/ffhq-dataset-v2.json`.
-If your dataset has a different name, update the `METADATA_PATH` variable in the script.
+**Solution**: Make sure you've added the "aging-labels" dataset to your Kaggle notebook inputs.
+The file should be at `/kaggle/input/aging-labels/ffhq_aging_labels.csv`.
+If your dataset has a different name, update the `CSV_PATH` variable in the script.

 ### Issue: Source directory not found
 **Solution**: Verify that your images are located at `/kaggle/working/ffhq/Part1/` or update the `SOURCE_DIR` variable.